Picking Up the Pieces.

 The early phases of XJ40 development centred around the battles played out to retain Jaguar’s identity.
 The third phase would be dominated by efforts to remove themselves from BL’s influence entirely.
 For John Egan, the first eighteen months at Browns Lane proved something of a high wire act.
-With morale in tatters, and unfinished cars piling up, Egan initially laboured under the illusion that Jaguar’s problems were marketing rather than production based, a notion he was swiftly disabused of.
+With morale in tatters, and unfinished cars piling up, Egan initially believed that Jaguar’s problems were marketing rather than production based, a notion he was swiftly disabused of.

 Realising that quality had to be tackled in order to survive, senior management were press-ganged into a task force to deal with the hundreds of faults identified in quality audits.
 Egan moved into Sir William’s old office and ensured everyone knew who was in charge.
 As an insider later observed, he ‘galvanised the place’.
-But the struggle to stay in business proved touch and go.
+But the struggle to stay in business would prove precarious in the extreme.

-The sticking point was the project deadline.
-Egan and Randle knew it was laughably short, but went along with the deception in the knowledge that a more realistic time frame would not be accepted.
+The sticking point remained the project deadline.
+Both Egan and Jim Randle knew it was frighteningly short, but went along with the deception in the knowledge that a more realistic time frame would not be accepted.
 BL bosses, familiar with developing volume cars seemed unable to grasp the notion that XJ40 – a vastly more complex machine – required a more lengthy gestation, especially given the 6 to 8 years Mercedes-Benz habitually allowed.

 July 1981 saw the press launch of the revised XJ-S HE, but behind the scenes, a more auspicious event took place.
 The very first running XJ40 prototype emerged from the experimental workshops with Randle at the wheel.
 It may not have been the paragon of refinement they were aiming at, but that first drive demonstrated they had the basics right.
 But more to the point, it embodied something else – it made XJ40 real.